-With how widespread HDR technology has become, there are more and more TV sets, monitors, and projectors with the HDR badge on them.
-But the truth is, with different display devices, the definition of HDR might vary.
-Compared with TVs, the way projectors show video to the audience is actually closer to the projectors in the cinema.
-Even though the manufacturers build their projectors in different ways, the basic concept of what HDR is still the same.
+As HDR technology has become very widespread, more TV sets, monitors, and projectors have the HDR badge on them.
+However, the truth is that the definition of HDR might vary with different display devices.
+Compared to TVs, the way projectors generate images is actually closer to what you're familiar with from cinemas.
+Even though manufacturers make their projectors in different ways, the basic concept of HDR remains the same.

-A common doubt among the consumers when facing more and more home theater projectors in the market is if they really can be qualified as HDR devices.
-Therefore, this article will start from the projectors.
-Taking the nature of the technology behind projectors and its limitation into account, we will explore if it can truly be HDR when the video is shown through a projector.
-Finally, we will find the definition of HDR for projectors.
+A common doubt among consumers when facing more and more home projectors in the market is if the latter can really be qualified as HDR devices.
+Therefore, we will start with the characteristics of the projector.
+Taking the technology and limitations into account, we will explore whether a projector can really be HDR.
+Finally, we will redefine the meaning of HDR for projectors.

-Therefore, the definition of HDR for projectors and the way we should calibrate them should be different.
-As we mentioned, when a projector is projecting images, depending on the distance between the projector and the screen and the material of the screen, the brightness we perceive will vary, unlike a TV set.
-And because of the way they generate the image, most projectors won’t be as bright as a TV screen.
-Many manufacturers are now trying to create cinema projectors that will fulfill all potentials that HDR standards promised with higher image quality, as they are working on home projectors.
+Therefore, projectors should have their unique calibration process and their own HDR definition, which should be different from that of TVs.
+As mentioned, unlike TV sets, depending on the distance between the projector and the screen and the material of the screen, the brightness of projectors varies.
+Moreover, since the way projectors generate images is different, most projectors are not as bright as TV sets.
+Many manufacturers are now trying to create cinema projectors that meet HDR standards to present higher image quality.

-Normally, there are two keys when showing an HDR image: high dynamic range and wide color gamut.
-HDR has higher dynamic range, which allows the content to have more contrast between its highlights and shadows, therefore showing more details.
-The other important factor we should know is, HDR standards have wider gamut than SDR standard: they can present colors that exist in DCI-P3, even Rec.2020, closer to the colors that human eyes can see.
+There are two key points to showing an HDR image: high dynamic range and wide color gamut.
+High dynamic range allows the image to have more contrast between its light and dark areas, therefore showing more subtle details.
+The other important factor we should know is that HDR standards have a wider color gamut than SDR, or standard dynamic range: they can present colors that exist in DCI-P3, or even Rec.
+2020, closer to the colors that human eyes can see.

-For projectors, no matter if they come with SDR or HDR technology, their methods used to present highlights and shadows will affect the black and white of the image they project.
-In recent years, with the development of HDR technology, projectors are getting better at showing highlights and shadows, that’s because the technologies of high dynamic range and wide color gamut are getting better and closer to HDR standards.
+For projectors, no matter if they come with SDR or HDR technology, the methods used to present light and dark details will affect the black and white colors of the image they project.
+In recent years, with the development of HDR technology, projectors are getting better at showing light and dark details thanks to the development of high dynamic range and wide color gamut.

-Dynamic Iris is a technology that allows projectors to control how much light gets through its projecting lens.
-Depending on what the scene needs, it can reduce the light that passes through, making shadows of an image appears darker.
-When manufacturing a projector, engineers have to decide how the 0-1000nits variation of brightness in HDR should be translated into the brightness changes based on the capabilities of the projector.
+Dynamic Iris is a technology that allows projectors to control how much light gets through the projecting lens.
+Depending on what the scene needs, it can reduce the light that passes through, making the dark area of an image appear darker.
+When making a projector, manufacturers have to decide how the variation of brightness in HDR should be translated into the corresponding color gradation of an image based on the capabilities of the projector.

-When presenting HDR with projectors, it’s important to have better control over the brightness on the darker side.
-For example, under the circumstances that maximum brightness remains intact, finding a way, like using Dynamic Iris, to show the shadows in a darker way will create more shades between the highlights and shadows, more contrast, and therefore enhance the HDR experience.
+When presenting HDR on projectors, it is important to have better control over the brightness of darker details.
+For example, under the circumstances that the maximum brightness remains unchanged, we can use the Dynamic Iris to control light intensity and thus darken the darker areas.
+This will create more detailed light and dark gradations, more contrast, and therefore present an HDR-like image.

-Compared to TV sets or monitors, what is more challenging for projectors is that the brightness that the audience perceives will vary based on the size of the screen they project images onto.
-Therefore, manufacturers have to go through some extra processes when manufacturing HDR capable projectors.
-For example, when calibrating colors and EOTF curves (EOTF curves representing how human eyes react to brightness changes), the curve for HDR TVs can be more dramatic while the curve for projectors should be smoother, so different devices with different natures of generating images can both show complete HDR details.
+Compared to TV sets or monitors, what is more challenging for projectors is that the light and dark areas that the audience sees vary with the size of the screen.
+Therefore, manufacturers have to go through some extra processes when manufacturing HDR projectors.
+For example, when calibrating colors and EOTF curves (EOTF curves represent how human eyes react to brightness changes), the curve for HDR TVs can be more sharp while the curve for projectors should be smoother.
+This explains how different devices with different natures of generating images can still present complete HDR details.

-When defining how the HDR projector should interpret the HDR content, precise tone mapping, like how to transform an image that has 150nits range difference to 100nits range, while still maintaining the contrast and texture between highlights and shadows.
-It takes the experience and expertise of the engineers to find the best performance within the capabilities of the projector to keep all the details and tonal changes of the image.
+Before defining how HDR projectors present HDR contents, first ensure precise tone mapping.
+For example, how to transform an image that has 150 nits into a 100 nit image, while still maintaining light and dark gradations?
+It takes the experience and expertise of color engineers to find the best performance within the capabilities of the projector to keep all the details and tonal changes of the image.

-There are a few basic elements needed to have a true HDR experience: the display, the player, and the content.
-They all have to be HDR in order to have a full HDR experience.
-Most consumers won’t be able to identify if they are watching HDR content if there are not two or more monitors showing content in different standards.
+A few key elements are needed to present a true HDR image: the display, the player, and the content, as each of them have to be HDR-compliant in order to enjoy a true HDR experience.
+Most consumers are not able to identify if they are watching HDR content without having at least two monitors in front of them to compare and contrast the image.
 Sometimes even professionals could miss it.
-When it comes to projectors, there are more factors that will affect the image quality the audience perceives, like the environment, the distance from the projector to the screen, the viewing angle, or the materials of the screen all matters.
-Plus the personal preference of the audience is also a consideration.
+When it comes to projectors, more factors can affect viewing quality, including the environment, the distance from the projector to the screen, the viewing angle, the materials of the screen, or even the personal preferences of the audience.

-If the projector is closer to the screen, the image will be brighter, and it gets darker when the projector is moved away from the screen.
-And the gain value of the screen will make a difference too.
-Gain value is an index measuring how reflective the screen is.
-A screen with high gain value will have brighter maximum brightness to the audience’s eyes, while a screen with low gain value will make the image darker.
-But it’s not ‘the brighter, the better’ here.
-With a projector, the brighter the image it projects naturally means the whole environment will be lit by the projection, causing the details in the shadows to not be presented faithfully.
+The closer the projector is to the screen, the brighter the image and vice versa.
+The Screen Gain value will make a difference, too.
+Gain value is an index measuring how reflective a screen is.
+A screen with high gain values will have greater maximum brightness while a screen with low gain values will make the image darker.
+However, it does not mean ‘the brighter, the better’ here.
+The brighter the projected image, the more dark details are omitted, failing to present the most original image.

 The size of the screen also matters.
-Most of the screens in the market are between 100 inches and 120 inches.
-And the gain value usually falls between 1.0 to 2.0, sometimes even higher.
-Usually a screen with high gain value looks brighter in the middle, while a screen with low gain value has better performance in the shadows, showing true black.
-Considering the common environment in households, for most home projectors the screen should have a lower gain value, around 1.0.
-That will create a wider viewing angle and better details in the shadows.
+Most screens on the market are between 100 inches and 120 inches.
+The gain value usually falls between 1.0 to 2.0, sometimes even higher.
+Usually a screen with high gain looks brighter in the middle, while a screen with low gain shows better dark details.
+Considering common environments at home, most home projector screens have a lower gain value of around 1.0 for a wider viewing angle and better dark detail performance.

-But it still depends.
-For example, when watching 3D movies, since it’s usually darker, some consumers would choose a screen with higher gain value so it will be brighter and give them a better viewing experience.
+Still, all depends on the actual viewing environment.
+For example, when watching 3D movies, since the 3D image is usually darker, some consumers would choose a screen with higher gain values to brighten the image for a better viewing experience.